microsoft/opensource-management-portal/docs/features.md

   - Variable: `FEATURE_FLAG_ALLOW_API_CLIENT`
   - Purpose: Allows session-based client APIs, used for powering a modern front-end app connected to the site

+- exposeWebhookIngestionEndpoint

+  - Variable: `EXPOSE_WEBHOOK_INGESTION_ENDPOINT`
+  - Value: set to `1` to enable the `/api/webhook`/ endpoint that ingests GitHub webhook event bodies.
+  - Default: `0`
+  - Risk/notes: when exposing this endpoint, webhook signature validation should also be performed.
+At this time, the webhook signature verification code is incomplete.
+  - Recommendation: use a more secure route, such as the queue-based firehose processing method.

 ## Temporary features

 An optional set of features are being developed for use in summer 2020 as part